Timeline: The search for 2 missing, endangered Florida children last seen in Jacksonville's Westside

 This information has not been confirmed with police

-6:50 p.m. - During a police briefing, a JSO Spokesperson noted that they were past the 7-hour mark and said the children could realistically be anywhere in Florida if they are not alone
+6:50 p.m. - During a police briefing, a JSO spokesperson noted that they were past the seven-hour mark and said the children could realistically be anywhere in Florida if they are not alone

 5:14 p.m. - The Florida Department of Law Enforcement issued a formal Amber Alert